dschnare/binderjs/Reference.md

 	otherList - The other list (or Array) to merge against. return - A new collapsed list with the results of the merge.

+Produces a new list with the results of merging this list with `otherList`.
+All items that are 'retained' are unmodified, all items that are 'added' are added, all items that are 'deleted' are removed, all items that are 'changed' are replaced with the newer item.
+If custom `equals` and `changed` operators are specified then these operators will be used instead of the operators retrieved from this list's `getItemOperators` method.

+All indices from `otherList` are kept in the resulting list.

 **list.mergeWith()**

+	mergeWith(otherList)
+	mergeWith(otherList, equals, changed)

+	otherList - The other list (or Array) to merge against. equals - An optional equals operator to use when comparing. changed - An optional changed operator to use when comparing.

 Merges the `otherList` into this list in-palce.
 All items that are 'retained' are unmodified, all items that are 'added' are added, all items that are 'deleted' are removed, all items that are 'changed' are replaced with the newer item.
 If custom `equals` and `changed` operators are specified then these operators will be used instead of the operators retrieved from this list's `getItemOperators` method.

 All indices from `otherList` are kept in the resulting list.

-	mergeWith(otherList)
-	mergeWith(otherList, equals, changed)

-	otherList - The other list (or Array) to merge against.

 **list.remove()**

+	remove(item,...,item)

+	... - A variadic list of items to remove.

 Removes the specified items from this list.
 The items are found by using strict equality.

-	remove(item,...,item)

-	... - A variadic list of items to remove.

 **list.removeAt()**

-Removes the item at the specified index.

 	removeAt(index)

 	index - The index of the item to remove. return - The item removed or undefined if index is out of bounds.

+Removes the item at the specified index.

 **list.clear()**

+	clear()

 Removes all items in the list.

-	clear()

 **list.replaceAt()**

-Replaces the item at the specified index.

 	replaceAt(index, item)